Superstar effect

-The superstar effect or "Tiger Woods effect" refers to the change in performance caused by the presence of a highly ranked player - a superstar - in a rank-order competition.
+The superstar effect or "Tiger Woods effect" refers to the change in performance caused by the presence of a highly ranked player—a superstar—in a rank-order competition.

 Overview

-The phenomenon was first described in a study titled "Quitters Never Win: The (Adverse) Incentive Effects of Competing with Superstars" by Jennifer Brown, which examined the performance of golfers at events with and without Tiger Woods.
+The phenomenon was first described in a study which examined the performance of golfers at events with and without Tiger Woods.
 Contrary to what intuition would suggest (namely that increased rivalry encourages better performance), Brown found that the presence of a superstar was, in fact, associated with reduced competitors' efforts in rank-order tournaments.
-The explanation she provides is an economic model in which competing is costly - one might hurt themselves, for instance - thus when the chance of winning is very low, the participant is discouraged from performing at their best, as it is not worthwhile.
+The explanation she provides is an economic model in which competing is costly—one might hurt themselves, for instance—thus when the chance of winning is very low, the participant is discouraged from performing at their best, as it is not worthwhile.

 The study uses data from the Professional Golfers' Association (PGA) that contains round-by-round scores for all players in every tournament from 1999 to 2006 and hole-by-hole results for all events from 2002 to 2006.
 During this period, golfer Tiger Woods was performing significantly better than any other player, with scores in regular and major events being lower than the group mean in all years except 2004.
 His consistent and dominant performance earned him the title of superstar.
 Hence, the data is filtered creating a subset of tournaments Tiger Woods was a part of and other players' performances are compared to when they were competing against Woods to when they were not.
-The analysis shows that in events where highly skilled golfers competed against Tiger Woods, their performance was considerably worse - with scores almost one stroke higher on average - than on events where Tiger Woods was absent.
+The analysis shows that in events where highly skilled golfers competed against Tiger Woods, their performance was considerably worse—with scores almost one stroke higher on average—than on events where Tiger Woods was absent.
 On the other hand, lower-ranked golfers were less affected, or not affected at all by his presence.
 Brown notes that this could be due to the fact that the stakes are not as high for lower-ranked golfers to start with.

 Brown investigated the possibility of other explanations as to why golfers' performances were poorer but found that it was neither due to players taking more risks nor were the other players' performances worse relative to Woods', due to the fact that better golfers avoided competitions the superstar would be their opponent in.
 She also dismisses the idea that it was the increased media attention attributed to Woods' presence that caused other players to produce lower results.

 Finally, Brown noted that superstars must in fact be in the "super" stage of their careers to be able to create an adverse effect: in periods where Tiger Woods was not that successful (in 2003-2004) golfers actually seem to have played better against him.